jesseyuen/ideas/README.md

 # jesseyuen

 Can a human being be open source?
 We shall see.
 See an area for improvment?
-Fork me.
+You know what to do.

 Star sign: Cancer <br />
 Favourite Food: Yum Cha <br />